weeebr/dizzlefolio/README.md

 ## Command line utilities

-Investbrain comes bundled with several helpful command line utilities to make managing your portfolios and holdings more efficient.
+Dizzlefolio comes bundled with several helpful command line utilities to make managing your portfolios and holdings more efficient.
 Keep in mind these commands are extremely powerful and can make irreversable changes to your holdings.
 Just to be safe, we recommend backing up your portfolios before using these commands.

 To run these commands, you can use `docker exec` like this: